utra-robosoccer/soccerbot/README.md

 ```bash
 roslaunch soccerbot soccerbot_multi.launch simulation:=false multi:=false
 ```
+This file launches a soccerbot.lauunch which is a single robot.
+Each of these have multiple modules (localization, navigation) which are launch files for certain components of a robot
 Note that the arguments := are optional and the default ones are set in the launch files